WebHiveOS/WebHive/README.md

     python webhive.py --ip 127.0.0.1 --port 7788
     ```
 4. Web Hive options:
-   - `--ip`: The IP address to bind Web Hive to.
-Default is `127.0.0.1`.
+- `--ip`: Specifies the IP address for binding Web Hive.
+The default value is `127.0.0.1`.
-   - `--port`: The port to bind Web Hive to.
-Default is `7788`.
+- `--port`: Defines the port Web Hive should use.
+Defaults to `7788`.
-   - `--theme`: The theme for the user interface.
-Default is `Ocean`.
+- `--theme`: Sets the user interface theme.
+The default is `Ocean`.
-     - **Default**: The standard theme with a balanced design.
+  - **Default**: A well-balanced theme with a standard design.
-     - **Soft**: A gentle, muted color scheme for a relaxed viewing experience.
+  - **Soft**: A muted, gentle color palette for a more relaxed viewing experience.
-     - **Monochrome**: A grayscale theme with minimal color for simplicity and focus.
+  - **Monochrome**: A grayscale theme that minimizes color for a clean and focused look.
-     - **Glass**: A sleek, semi-transparent design for a modern appearance.
+  - **Glass**: A sleek, semi-transparent design for a modern aesthetic.
-     - **Origin**: A classic, retro-inspired theme for a nostalgic feel.
+  - **Origin**: A retro-inspired theme that evokes nostalgia.
-     - **Citrus**: A vibrant, citrus-inspired palette with bright and fresh colors.
+  - **Citrus**: A bright and refreshing palette with citrus-inspired tones.
-     - **Ocean** (default): A blue, ocean-inspired theme providing a calming effect.
+  - **Ocean** *(default)*: A calming theme with ocean-inspired shades of blue.
-   - `--dark-mode`: Enables dark mode for the user interface.
+- `--dark-mode`: Activates dark mode for the user interface.
 3.  **Access Web Hive Interface:** Open your web browser and navigate to `http://127.0.0.1:7788`.
 4.  **Using Your Own Browser(Optional):**
     - Set `CHROME_PATH` to the executable path of your browser and `CHROME_USER_DATA` to the user data directory of your browser.